CP1404/Practicals/prac_02/README.md

 File: `score.py`

+#### User Score

 Your `main` function should ask the user for their score and print the result.
 Write a new function that takes in the user's score as a **parameter** and **returns** the result to be printed.
 **Follow SRP**: This *function* must not print the result.

+#### Random Score

 Now add a new part to the bottom of your main function that generates a `random` score and prints the result.
 You do NOT need to write a different function to determine the result for the random score.
 If you've written your new function properly, you can use it again.
 If you've breached SRP, then you'll see that you can't.

+Sample output (notice the different formatting for user and random scores):

+    Enter score: 44.2
+    User score 44.2 is Bad
+    Random: 57 = Passable

+#### Processing the Result

+Let's do one more thing to really lock in the SRP idea.
+You have a function that determines the result of a score.
+That's its one job, nothing else.
+We can use the result in multiple ways, like printing it or using it as a condition.
+Let's do that now.

+Add a condition to the first part so that if the user's result is "Excellent", you tell them they got a prize.
+Choose the right decision structure here.
+The above sample output would still be the same since it's not an excellent score.
+If they got an excellent result, it would look like:

+    Enter score: 100
+    User score 100.0 is Excellent
+    You get a prize!
+    Random: 32 = Bad

 # Do-from-scratch Exercises